xordos/quake3-vsp-stats/Docker.md

 All VSP commands can be called from the commandline and from the browser.
 The docker image comes with the following [cronjob].

 The webinterface is available under the following url: http://yourserver.com/vsp.php.
+Make sure to set a password in [password.inc.php].

 ### VSP Stats page configuration

 The VSP Stats page can be configured with the following ENV variabels.
-They need to be placed in _evnironment_ section of the _web_ service.
+They need to be placed in _environment_ section of the _web_ service.

 #### SERVER_TITLE